SteveBarnett/Remixing/reading/index.md

 This is a copy of [my goodreads list](https://www.goodreads.com/max_barners).

 My ratings: 5 is "Really good"; 4 is "Good"; 3 is "Okay"; 2 is "Bad"; 1 is "Really bad".
+The rating is imprecise on purpose.
+Here's a <a href="/reading/five-stars/">list of all the books I've rated five stars</a>.

 <h2>2023</h2>